Seagate/halon/docs/hld.md

 from the monadic value passed into `runProcessor` is *discarded*, not returned, and therefore it is not possible to return a value out of `runProcessor`.

-The `actionRunner` provides a limited means to run `Processor` actions in the current session from an `IO` callback, and also allows clean termination of the processor by returning `False` from the action.
-Beware: if the session from which the action originated has terminated, the action passed will not be executed, but it will be leaked at runtime.

-For example, `actionRunner` is used in cep-sodium to attach a CEP callback to an event that will be executed when the event fires (in this case, returning `False`` and thereby terminating the event processor):

-    dieOn ev = do
-      r <- actionRunner
-      void . liftReactive . listen ev . const . r $ return False

 `getProcessorPid` will produce the Cloud Haskell `ProcessId` used to communicate with the outside world, which may not be the same as the